 Some wholesale contracts are accounted for as derivative instruments.
-Fair value adjustments for these contracts reduced wholesale revenues by \$1.3 million and \$15.8 million in fiscal years 2022 and 2021, respectively.
+Fair value adjustments for these contracts increased wholesale revenues by \$13.8 million and reduced wholesale revenue by \$1.3 million in fiscal years 2023 and 2022, respectively.
 See Note [7], DERIVATIVE INSTRUMENTS.